Everything you'll need to know about your tuition fees, available bursaries, scholarships and more.

 Eligible students from GB could receive a scholarship of up to £7,500, view full details of the GB Scholarship.

-There are also entrance scholarship competitions for high-achieving students, the Lloyds Scholarship Programme, sports bursaries and academy scholarship awards, our Elite Athlete Programme, International Scholarships and Asylum seeker scholarships.
+There are also entrance scholarship competitions for high-achieving students, sports bursaries and academy scholarship awards, our Elite Athlete Programme, International Scholarships and Asylum seeker scholarships.

-The Department of Health (DoH) provides a Student Incentive Scheme for new students, domiciled in Northern Ireland, entering the full-time Social Work degree in September 2020.
+The Department of Health (DoH) provides a Student Incentive Scheme for new students, domiciled in Northern Ireland, entering the full-time Social Work degree.
 The main elements of the current scheme are as follows:

 Further details of the Scheme are available on request from: